Gingerbread Chocolate Chip Cookies

 It’s hard to believe we are halfway through December (!!!), and I’m not ready for Christmas.

-I’ve baked a lot of gingerbread desserts in the past, but surprisingly enough I haven’t combined gingerbread with my love of chocolate chip cookies until now.
+I’ve baked a lot of gingerbread desserts in the past including my gingerbread cake, gingerbread cheesecake and gingerbread pie, but surprisingly enough I haven’t combined gingerbread with my love of small batch chocolate chip cookies until now.